 Our EMS allows us to understand, address and minimize our ecological footprint.
-With this policy in place at our headquarters in Belgium, we are making a commitment to protect the environment and to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.
+With this policy in place at our headquarters in Belgium, and our ISO 14001:2015 certificate, we are making a commitment to protect the environment and to comply with European environmental legislation, regulations and customer-specific requirements in all of our operations, processes and services.